Who is the author of CodeBreakers® and what is their experience?

 The programme can be adapted for older students, with less emphasis on play, although even our older students love a game of bingo!
 As there are no pictures, this removes the stigma of ‘additional support’ which stops some older students engaging in some programmes.

 Students who use CodeBreakers® can quickly identify their own learning and success.
 They enjoy learning, receive immediate feedback and can be found to intrinsically motivate themselves.
-Students become self assured how to complete workbooks and quickly become independent learners.
+Students become self-assured and understand how to complete workbooks.
+They quickly become independent learners.

 CodeBreakers® has been used in EBD settings and reported as ‘keeping students engaged for longer’.